-- 5. Derivatives as specified in Section 9 of the "General Investment Terms and Conditions". - 6. other investment instruments pursuant to Section 10 of the "General Investment Terms and Conditions", but interest-bearing assets only if denominated in a European currency and equities and equity equivalent securities only if acquired by exercising conversion, subscription and option rights.
-Equities or equity equivalent securities acquired in this manner must, however, be sold within a period of six months.
+- 5. Derivatives as specified in Section 9 of the "General Investment Terms and Conditions". - 6.
+Other investment instruments pursuant to Section 10 of the "General Investment Terms and Conditions", although in the case of equities, and equity equivalent securities, only those acquired by exercising conversion, subscription and option rights.
+Equities and equity equivalent securities acquired in this manner must, however, be sold within a period of six months.